Semi Truck Insurance: Providers, Coverage & Costs

 Truckers applying for certain authorities, namely motor carriers, brokerages, and freight forwarders, must demonstrate they have the appropriate insurance by filing with the FMCSA.
 Federal filings are often required for interstate trucking, hauling hazardous materials, for-hire trucking, and for-hire people transport.

 In addition to federal filings, truckers may also have state-specific commercial truck insurance requirements.
-For instance, Alabama, Arkansas, Louisiana, Mississippi, and Pennsylvania require certificates of insurance (COIs) when you drive an overweight vehicle, carry an overweight load, or own an oversized truck or trailer.
+For instance, Alabama, Arkansas, Louisiana, Mississippi, and Pennsylvania require certificates of insurance (COI) when you drive an overweight vehicle, carry an overweight load, or own an oversized truck or trailer.

 Bottom Line